 The Sacrament of Baptism is administered on Saturday evenings during or after the 4:30 pm Mass.
-It is also celebrated during the 10:00 am Sunday Mass or at 12:30 pm on Sunday’s.
+It is also celebrated during or after the 10:00 am Sunday Mass.
 There are no baptisms during Lent.
 Arrangements for other days can be made by contacting the parish office.
 Any couple who has not attended a pre-baptism program at Holy Trinity Parish is expected to attend this class.
-The pre-baptism program is offered on the last Monday every month from 6:00 – 7:30 p.m. in the Parish Center.
+The pre-baptism program is offered on the last Monday every month from 6:00 – 7:00 p.m. in the Parish Center.
 If you wish to schedule a Baptism and/or need dates for the Baptism class, please call Donna Redding, Administrative Assistant at the Parish Center at 309.829.2197.

 The Sacrament Of Baptism